braga-et-sant/etsantNio/README.md

 Originally a college project.

 # usage guide
-For the server, simply execute it on command line with your ip and desired port as two separate arguments.
-For the client, the available commands are /nick X, /bye, join X, /leave and /priv X Y
+For the server, simply execute it on command line with your ip and desired port as two separate arguments.\n For the client, the available commands are /nick X, /bye, join X, /leave and /priv X Y